-Lloyd (Meadhbh) Houston is Hertford College – Faculty of English DPhil Scholar in Irish Literature in English at the University of Oxford.
-Their thesis explores Irish modernism and the politics of sexual health.
-Other research interests include literature and the law, queer modernisms, and censorship and obscenity.
-Their work has appeared in the Review of English Studies, The Library, and the Irish Studies Review, where they were awarded the 2017 British Association of Irish Studies Essay Prize, and has been featured in The Times, The Guardian¸ and on the Modernist Podcast.
+Their recently-completed doctoral thesis, Irish Modernism and the Politics of Sexual Health, explored the ways in the ways in which authors, politicians, and activists in late nineteenth- and early twentieth-century Ireland harnessed debates over sexual hygiene, venereal disease, birth control, fertility, and eugenics to envisage competing models of Irish identity, culture, and political community.
+Supported by the inaugural Hertford College – Faculty of English DPhil Scholarship in Irish Literature in English, their doctorate was awarded the 2019-2020 Swapna Dev Memorial Prize for the best doctoral thesis in English literature at the University of Oxford.
+Other research interests include the social history of medicine, queer modernisms, and the cultural politics of censorship and obscenity.
+Their work has appeared in the Review of English Studies, The Library, and the Irish Studies Review, where they were awarded the 2017 British Association of Irish Studies Essay Prize, and has been featured in The Times Literary Supplement, The Irish Times¸ and on RTÉ.

 Lloyd (Meadhbh) is Communications Officer for the British Association for Irish Studies, sits on the Oxford Critical Theory Network council, and co-organises the Queer Modernism(s) conference series.
 They are also the former convener of the University of Oxford Modern and Contemporary Literature Research Seminar.